juvalen/mb-checker/README.md

 ## Output files
 Script crawls the bookmark file using **requests.head** method to access each site.
 It has a hardcoded 10" timeout.
 It retrieves the http return code.

-After processing all these files will be found in the working directory, along the previous **Filtered.url**:
+After processing all these files will be added to work_dir:

 * entries failing due to sundry network errors in `XXX.url`.